lucastakase/lucastakase/README.md

 💻 Building the Digital World<br/>
 Now, as a software developer, I combine my scientific background and operational experience to craft innovative solutions.

-🚀 Let’s Connect
-Excited to collaborate?
-Let’s explore how my diverse skills can contribute to your team’s success!
 <br/>
 <br/>